emiliodicaprio/xhptdc8_babel/util/README.md

 2. [Solution File: util.sln](./util/msvscpp/util.sln)
 3. [xhptdc8_util_projects Solution File: xhptdc8_util_projects.sln](./msvscpp/xhptdc8_util_projects.sln)

+Building the library locally is directing the output to the `dummy` corresponding output folder, as it's expected to be tested first using the `Dummy Library`.
+However, you can set the output directory to any other one from the project settings.

 Nothing special, just:
-1. Using MS Visual Studio compatible version, open the solution file: `/util/util_msvscpp/util_msvscpp.sln`
+1. Using MS Visual Studio compatible version, open one of the project or solution files mentioned above.
 2. Select the needed _Configuration_ and _Environment_ to build.
 3. Hit _Build util_, and check the .lib & .dll files in the corresponsing directory as per the table above.